tableau/connector-plugin-sdk/docs/gallery-submission.md

 ### Step 3: Join the Tableau Partner Network

-After you’ve built your integration and are passing 90% of TDVT results, join the Technology Track on our [Tableau Partner Network (TPN)](https://www.tableau.com/partners/become).
+Join the Technology Track on our [Tableau Partner Network (TPN)](https://www.tableau.com/partners/become) after you’ve built your integration and are passing 90% of TDVT results (all tests [marked as required](https://github.com/tableau/connector-plugin-sdk/blob/master/tdvt/tdvt/metadata/priority.csv) should pass or should be acknowledged as not supported or a known bug for the underlying data source).
 By joining the TPN, you allow us to discuss confidential information with you and enable us to promote your products through our marketing channels, like the Tableau Exchange.

 In order to be approved to submit your connector to the Tableau Exchange, complete the following tasks with the TPN.